architect-templates/django/README.md

 Want to try deploying this to a cloud environment?
 Architect's got you covered there, too!
 It only takes a minute to [sign up for a free account](https://cloud.architect.io/signup).

-You can then [deploy the component](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud) using the command below from the `flask` directory.
+You can then [deploy the component](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud) using the command below from the `django` directory.
 Note that “example-environment” is the free environment that is created with your Architect account.

 The `<account-name>` is the name you used when you created your account in Architect Cloud.
 Use "example-environment" for the `<environment-name>` to deploy to the free environment that is created when you register with Architect.